 Most rehab facilities provide a wide array of care that is provided via their treatment program and tailored to suit individual patients.
 They also include both mental health and medical services that individual patients might need.
 Follow-up care can include family- or community-based recovery support systems.

 If you are battling alcoholism or drug addiction, you just need to know how to get rehab for free if you don’t have money for the expensive treatment.
 One way to g et free rehab is through public assistance programs.
 These are government-funded programs that provide treatment for substance abuse to impoverished addicts.

 Some treatment programs and centers also provide no-cost treatment for addiction.
 These depend on the charitable contributions of donors, federal, or state funding.
 That means you can get free treatment for substance abuse by finding the qualification requirements for such programs or centers.

 Some facilities provide treatment at no cost for special groups.
 These may include pregnant women that need help to quit using addictive substances.
 Some of these facilities are supported by the federal government via SAMHSA grants.
 SAMHSA is a government agency that is tasked with the responsibility of providing services, resources, grants, and information to help mental health and substance abuse treatment facilities assist individuals that may not afford professional care.

 Some individual states have established rehab centers via different levels of funding by the government and other sources.
 These centers enable some states to provide no-cost or low-cost treatment to their residents that are battling addiction.
 However, these centers have specific admission requirements that must be met by patients.

 The Bottom Line

 Having no money is not a reason to let addiction ruin your life.
-A person that is battling drug addiction can explore several options, including free rehab centers.
+A person that is battling drug addiction can explore several options, including Create Recovery Center.
 These can provide the assistance they need to beat addiction and lead a sober, healthy life free of the addictive substances.